 How did you end up living here?

 Dawn met her British partner, Dan, when they were both tour directors.
 They met in a car park in St Ives in Cornwall – now that’s another story 😉 Dan grew up in the South West and was living in Frome.
-In 2012 when Dawn was working at the London Olympics, as a volunteer (as a National Olympic Committee Assistant and worked with the South African team, including Oscar Pistorius – which is another story too!).
-It worked out better financially for Dawn to move to Frome then (while not earning at the Olympics)…and so, here she is, and still is.
+In 2012 Dawn worked at the London Olympics, as a National Olympic Committee Assistant with the South African team, which included Oscar Pistorius.
+That is another story too!).
+It worked out better financially for Dawn to move to Frome then (while not earning at the Olympics).
+And so, in Frome she now has her home.

 How long have you been in the UK?

-Dawn arrived in the UK in January 1995 – and from now on, every day she is here in the UK, is a day more than she lived in South Africa.
+Dawn arrived in the UK in January 1995.
+From now on, every day she is here in the UK, is a day more than she lived in South Africa.

 Where else have you lived in the UK?

 Dawn has lived all over London – Clock House, Beckenham, East Finchley, Bromley and Surbiton.
 Her time in East Finchley was when she reconnected with her South African spirit.
 She lived in a huge share-house with Esme and Denis Goldberg.
-(Denis was imprisoned at the Rivonia Trial with Nelson Mandela and his wife Esme had lived in exile in the UK since the trial).
+(Denis was imprisoned at the Rivonia Trial with Nelson Mandela.
+His wife Esme had lived in exile in the UK since the trial).

 What work do you do?

 Dawn is a trained Physical Education teacher but has left teaching (twice).
-She was a tour director with Contiki Holidays, Trafalgar Tours and Australian Pacific Touring (taking tour groups around Europe, the Balkans, Russia, UK, Ireland and Morocco), a still a London City guide.
+She was a tour director with Contiki Holidays, Trafalgar Tours and Australian Pacific Touring (taking tour groups around Europe, the Balkans, Russia, UK, Ireland and Morocco), and is a qualified London City guide.

-Dawn runs two online brands selling a range of different party and celebration products and gifts on mostly Amazon in the US.
-Dawn also blogs, writes a little (fiction and non-fiction) and she presents three radio shows on FromeFM Community Radio: the World of Writers, the Corona Diaries and The Dawn Diary
+Dawn runs two online brands selling a range of products and gifts on Amazon, mostly in the US.
+She also blogs, writes a little (fiction and non-fiction) and she presents three radio shows on FromeFM Community Radio: the World of Writers, the Corona Diaries and The Dawn Diary

-Dawn teaches podcasting, blogging online and social media and in person.
+Podcasting & blogging are Dawn’s passions so she teaches these online and in-person as well as social media.
 For those who want to lead historic walking tours in their town, Dawn teaches Walking Tour Guiding online.
-She present talks and workshops at business events and cultural events (at the Wells Festival of Literature).
-Dawn is also a member and on the Executive Committee of the South African Chamber of Commerce UK.
+She present talks and workshops at business and cultural events (recently at the Wells Festival of Literature).
+Dawn is also a member and on the Executive Committee of the South African Chamber of Commerce UK and is the Chamber Chapter Leader for the West Country.

 But she is most proud of being the owner of Celebrate Southern Africa.